-At some point, that call broke up so I called them back to have the order cancelled.
-I was then told that it wasn’t possible to cancel an order once it had been shipped and they didn’t know why the previous person I’d spoken to had told me it was.
+At some point that call broke up, so I called back to have the order canceled.
+I was then told it wasn’t possible to cancel an order once it had been shipped, and they didn’t know why the last person I’d spoken to had told me it was.

-I was then told to call FedEx, because they would definitely be able to move my delivery date to Monday.
-I called FedEx and they told me they weren’t authorized to do this and I would have to do it through Apple.
+I was then told to call FedeE, because they would definitely be able to move my delivery date to Monday.
+I called FedEx and they told me they weren’t authorized to do this, and I’d have to do it through Apple.

 It was at this point that I gave up.
-I’d have the laptop delivered to Matt’s dad, get him to return it to Apple once it had been delivered, and then receive a refund.
+I’d have the laptop delivered to Matt’s dad, get him to return it to Apple once it had finally arrived, and then receive a refund.
 To Steph’s card.
 It was getting stupidly complicated.

 However, it was about to get even worse.

-It was at this point that Matt kindly offered to order a Macbook from a physical Apple Store in San Francisco and get his dad to pick up and bring it with him.
-I wasn’t looking forward to spending yet another $2500+ on a second laptop within a few days, but at this point I just wanted the bloody thing.
+It was at this point that Matt kindly offered to order a Macbook from a physical Apple Store in San Francisco, then get his dad to collect it and bring it with him.
+I wasn’t looking forward to spending yet another $2500+ on a second laptop within a few days, but by this point I just wanted the bloody thing.

 I then had the joy of phoning Apple Support once more to find out whether I’d need to purchase Applecare for the new laptop.
 I was told I wouldn’t need to, that I could just transfer it over to the second laptop.

-I phoned a second time to double-check and was told it couldn’t be transferred and would be refunded with the first laptop.
-By this point, I wasn’t even surprised at being told different things.
+I phoned a second time to double-check, and was told it couldn’t be transferred and would be refunded with the first laptop.
+By this point, I wasn’t even surprised.

 Fortunately, somehow (and no thanks to Apple) it all worked out in the end.
-The laptop was delivered on Monday (so much for a 0% chance of it arriving then…) — thankfully, before Matt’s dad went to a physical Apple store and attempted to buy me one there (which was Plan… H?).
+The laptop was delivered on Monday (so much for a 0% chance of it arriving) just before Matt’s dad went to a physical Apple store and attempted to buy me one there, which had been plan… F?

-The problem I had was that not a single support staff member (whether live chat or phone support) seemed to have any idea what they were doing.
+The problem I had was that none of the sales support staff seemed to have any idea what they were doing.
 I was told something different each and every time I spoke to anyone at Apple, and most of the time it was completely wrong.